Bikini variants: Skirtini

 The skirtini, a portmanteau of skirt and bikini, which features a bikini top and a small, skirted bottom, is an innovation for bikini-style clothes with more coverage.
 In 2007, skirtinis by Juicy Couture were dubbed as one of the top new trends.
 In 2011, The Daily Telegraph identified the skirted bikini as one of the top 10 swimwear design of the season.

 According to Anne-Marie Blondeau, marketing and communications coordinator for swimwear company Maillot Baltex, "There was a lot of swimsuits that looked like dresses and skirts, so when you think about skirtinis in that sense, yes it seems old... but the skirtini is a bit shorter than the average skirt."
 Pre-bikini two piece beachwear used aprons, skirts or draped panels to conceal "private areas".
 Two-piece swimsuits with usual skirt panels were popular in the US before the government ordered a 10% reduction in fabric used in woman's swimwear in 1943 as wartime rationing.
 Playsuits were a beachwear popular in the 1950s that featured a "modesty skirt" and a bandeau top.

 Styles

 In one major fashion show in 1985 were two-piece suits with cropped tank tops instead of the usual skimpy bandeaux, suits that are bikinis in front and one-piece in back, suspender straps, ruffles, and daring, navel-baring cutouts.
 Subsequent variations on the theme include the monokini, tankini, string bikini, thong, slingshot, minimini, teardrop, and micro.

-To meet fast-changing tastes, some of the manufacturers have made a business out of making made-to-order bikinis in around seven minutes.
-Popular Brazilian beach markets have been identified as the source for the most diverse range of bikini merchandises.
+To meet fast-changing tastes, in 1991 some manufacturers offered made-to-order bikinis produced in around seven minutes.